BY: SR. PATRICIA SMITH, OSF, PhD, JCD

-Sr. Smith is assistant professor of pastoral and theological studies, Neumann College, Aston, PA.
+Sr. Pat is a canonical consultant and teaches at Neumann College, Aston, PA.

 For reprint permission, contact Betty Crosby or call (314) 253-3477.